What is the Advanced Lightwire Functional ALF Appliance?

 - increases the volume of space in the mouth and nasal passageways

-Meet the ALF Appliance Invented by Dr. Nordstrom in the 1980s
+ALF Appliance was invented by Dr. Nordstrom in the 1980s

 The ALF appliance can make a smile look better and prevent many of the causes of TMJ, sleep apnea, orthodontic problems and postural problems.
 Where braces can retract teeth and more them backwards, the ALF can stimulate an increase in space in the mouth for teeth to fit into a more favorable position.